 Lóndrangar rocks are the remains of an ancient crater that had eroded after many thousands of years by glacier ice, the sea, and new lava flows from Snæfellsjökull Volcano eruptions.
 Snæfellsjökull Volcano is 700,000 years young.
 This area offers some of the best views of the Snæfellsjökull Glacier on the Snæfellsnes peninsula.

 The hill is named after two of the original viking settlers to set up their home with Bardur.
 Their names were Sval & þúfa.
 Bardur was a legend who became endowed with “God-like” qualities.
 A monument stands in Arnastapi to honour ‘Bardur – the protector of Snæfellsjökull Volcano’.

 The trail up Svalþúfa Hill starts at the car park which is close to the main road that circumnavigates Snæfellsnes and is just a few minutes drive west from Djúpalónssandur Beach.
 It is best to veer left on the path up to the sea cliffs.

 This photo (above) was taken from Þúfubjarg cliffs on Svalþúfa hill and is facing West towards Lóndrangar.
 This spot is all that is left of the ancient crater and is home to Kittywakes, Common murre, Northern fulmar and occasional puffins.

-From the Earliest folklore, Svalþúfa Hill is believed to be inhabited by Elves.
+From the earliest folklore, Svalþúfa Hill is believed to be inhabited by elves.
 It is forbidden to mow the grass on the hill.
-Anyone attempting to disturb the dwelling intentionally risk extreme bad luck.
-I have experienced this from other parts of Snæfellsnes.
+Anyone attempting to disturb the dwelling intentionally risks extreme bad luck.
+I have experienced this in other parts of Snæfellsnes.